-RESOLUTION NO. 5972
+RESOLUTION NO. 6220

-A RESOLUTION ADOPTING A METHODOLOGY FOR THE DEVELOPMENT OF A SYSTEM DEVELOPMENT CHARGE FOR THE TRANSPORTATION SYSTEM AND REPEALING RESOLUTION 3825 (A RESOLUTION ADOPTING A METHODOLOGY FOR THE DEVELOPMENT OF A SYSTEM DEVELOPMENT CHARGE FOR THE TRANSPORTATION SYSTEM IN ALBANY).
+A RESOLUTION ADOPTING A METHODOLOGY FOR THE DEVELOPMENT OF A SYSTEM DEVELOPMENT CHARGE FOR THE TRANSPORTATION SYSTEM AND REPEALING RESOLUTION 5972 (A RESOLUTION ADOPTING A METHODOLOGY FOR THE DEVELOPMENT OF A SYSTEM DEVELOPMENT CHARGE FOR THE TRANSPORTATION SYSTEM AND REPEALING RESOLUTION 3825).

-WHEREAS, through the historic adoption of ordinances establishing and amending Albany Municipal Code 15.16 regarding system development charges, the Council of the City of Albany has duly declared its intent to comply with the provisions of ORS 223.207 through 223.208 and 223.297 through 223.314; and
+WHEREAS, through the previous adoption of ordinances establishing and amending Albany Municipal Code 15.16 regarding system development charges, the Council of the City of Albany has duly declared its intent to comply with the provisions of ORS 223.207 through 223.208 and 223.297 through 223.314; and

-WHEREAS, alternative system development charges (SDC) methodologies that are consistent with Oregon SDC law and current industry practices were evaluated and a methodology that is a combination of reimbursement and improvement fees that results in a maximum allowable SDC of \$10,423 based on February 2010 dollars was developed; and
+WHEREAS, a system development charge (SDC) methodology that is consistent with Oregon SDC law and current industry practices and that is a combination of reimbursement and improvement fees that results in a maximum allowable SDC of \$10,423 \$11,950 based on February 2010 dollars was developed; and

-WHEREAS, a methodology for the calculation of system development charges for the transportation system is specifically described in Exhibit 'A': Transportation SDC Methodology (attached hereto), and
+WHEREAS, a methodology for the calculation of system development charges for the transportation system is specifically described in Exhibit 'A': Transportation SDC Methodology (attached hereto); and